Be a Bike-Friendly Business

 Save Your Employees Money.
 Car ownership is expensive, and employees dealing with car maintenance and high gasoline costs will seek higher wages.
 Encouraging bicycle commuting can be a cheaper alternative to gym benefits.
 Tax incentives for bicycling commuting are available, and more are in the works.
 IRs Tax Code section 132 (F) allows Pennsylvania employers to choose between offering transit checks and bike benefits.
 Additionally, improved fitness reduces health care costs, which are frequently paid by employers.

-In May 2016, the Bicycle Coalition of Greater Philadelphai celebrated Bike To Work Day, presenting two awards for Bike-Phriendly businesses in Philadelphia.
-The winners: TicketLeap, and Project H.O.M.E.
+The Bicycle Coalition of Greater Philadelphia celebrates Bike To Work Day by presenting two awards for Bike-Phriendly businesses in Philadelphia.

 Many Philadelphia businesses incorporate bicycles into their products or services, or cater to customers and employees arriving by bicycle.
 Our Bikes Are Business profile series highlights these companies, examining how incorporating bicycles provides them with bottom-line benefits.
 Want to patronize bike-friendly businesses?
 Looking for case studies on how bicycles might make sense for your business?
 Read the full series on our blog.